edgeworx/docs/content/en/docs/cloud/apps/yaml-definition.md

 ## Routes

 Application routes define message passing between microservices.
-Routing in Darcy Cloud applications is special in that it allows for an end to end encrypted, secure way for microservices to communicate with each other through the cloud
+Routing in Darcy Cloud applications is special in that it allows for an end-to-end encrypted, secure way for microservices to communicate with each other through the cloud.

-Darcy Cloud provides an API to publish data to and to read data from so that a specific applications microservices can communicate with each other through generic “service” microservices run in the background by the Darcy Cloud control plane
+Darcy Cloud provides an API to publish data to and to read data from so that a specific applications microservices can communicate with each other through generic “service” microservices run in the background by the Darcy Cloud control plane.

-Because it is necessary to change the code in the actual images in order to utilize routing, likely routing will not be implemented when moving an existing cloud project to the Darcy Cloud&#x20;
+Because it is necessary to change the code in the actual images in order to utilize routing, likely routing will not be implemented when moving an existing cloud project to the Darcy Cloud.

 | Field       | Description                                                                                                                                                                                                         |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |